 Students who are potential candidates for the Master's Degree in Curriculum and Instruction must be certified to teach or must meet certification before the degree is awarded.
-An exception is the concentration in Adult Education.
+Exceptions are the concentrations in Adult Education, Educational Technology, and Teaching Non-English Background Students (NELB).